Skip to Content

 Cost of Door Replacement

-The patio door replacement cost will depend on the materials and the size of the door, which can cost around $700 to $5,000, with the doors priced at $400 to $1,800 and the labor at $300 to $600.
+The door replacement cost will depend on the materials and the size, which can cost around $700 to $5,000, with them priced at $400 to $1,800 and the labor at $300 to $600.

-The national average cost of patio door replacement is priced at $1,700.
+The national average cost of door replacement is priced at $1,700.
 To be specific, here are the costs you need to take into account:

 Other Door Costs You Should Know About